It’s Engagement Season!

 • square envelopes

 • items that are too rigid (a bow or string with a knot would fall under this category)

 • items that don’t bend easily

 • items that have clasps, string closures, or any other non-standard way of sealing

 Once you have the completed invitation in hand, take it to the post office to be weighed.
 If you don’t have enough postage on the envelope, they will get returned to sender and you will have wasted a lot of time and money.

 Average Cost To Mail Wedding Invitations

-Most of my brides have wedding invitations that are 1oz or 2oz depending on if we use a pocketfold or have a lot of insert cards and embellishments.
-Here’s what most brides spend on postage.
+Most of my couples have wedding invitations that are 1 oz. or 2 oz. depending on if we use a pocketfold or have a lot of insert cards and embellishments.
+Here’s what most couples spend on postage.